Click here to call us +61 2 9929 0226

 It is clear that the position under the 2021 Order did not last long before the Design and Building Practitioners — Particulars for Regulated Designs Order 2022 took effect on 2 March 2022, along with Design and Building Practitioners Amendment (Miscellaneous) Regulation 2022 (NSW), which introduced Part 3, Division 3A into the Design and Building Practitioners Regulation 2021 (New Provisions).

-The New Provisions have practically “released the tension” with the expanded type of documents that can be relied on for the installation of an encroaching rock anchor in residential development to include a licence agreement, deed or other document (in addition to a registered easement) that permits the installation of a ground anchor on the neighbouring land.
+The New Provisions have practically “released the tension” with the expanded type of documents that can be relied on for the installation of an encroaching rock anchor in residential development to include a licence agreement, deed or other document (other than to a registered easement) that permits the installation of a ground anchor on the neighbouring land.

 a.
 Before commencement of building works